Download the 'Training Budget Calculator'

 Still, this does represent another data point, and it is indeed a good ‘top-down’ analysis.
 Drilling into specific industry averages can also improve accuracy by adjusting for the reliance on human capital.

-Indeed, most benchmark analysis suggests that Professional Services firms average around 0.5% to 2.0% of revenue on their training budget (although there are no doubt many professional services firms which have 0% too, as well as some which spend >5%).
+Indeed, most benchmark analysis suggests that most organisations average around 0.5% to 2.0% of revenue on their training budget (although there are no doubt many organisations which have 0% too, as well as some which spend >5%).

 The correlation between revenue and training is also a good one as it links training to a critical business outcome.
 So perhaps as revenue grows, there is a good argument that the training budget – which may be at least partially driving that revenue growth – should be increasing.